Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 14.27.39 UTC
+- WIB: Senin, 9 Desember 2024 15.34.34 UTC
-- WITA: Senin, 9 Desember 2024 15.27.39 UTC
+- WITA: Senin, 9 Desember 2024 16.34.34 UTC
-- WIT: Senin, 9 Desember 2024 16.27.39 UTC
+- WIT: Senin, 9 Desember 2024 17.34.34 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: nature
+Kategori: motivational